awsdocs/aws-lambda-developer-guide/doc_source/ruby-logging.md

 REPORT RequestId: 57f231fb-1730-4395-85cb-4f71bd2b87b8  Duration: 79.67 ms      Billed Duration: 100 ms         Memory Size: 128 MB     Max Memory Used: 73 MB
 ```

-`base64` is available on Linux, macOS, and [Ubuntu on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.
+The `base64` utility is available on Linux, macOS, and [Ubuntu on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)\.
 For macOS, the command is `base64 -D`\.

-Log groups are not deleted automatically when you delete a function\.
+Log groups aren't deleted automatically when you delete a function\.
 To avoid storing logs indefinitely, delete the log group, or [configure a retention period](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#SettingLogRetention) after which logs are deleted automatically\.